 Clients come to Walkup, Melodia, Kelly, & Schoenberger for many reasons.

 - We have won more million-dollar verdicts than any law firm in Northern California.

-- We have a physician-attorney on-staff and another on-call for medical malpractice cases.
+- We have a physician-attorney on-staff for medical malpractice cases.

 - We are an award-winning firm that is well-liked by our clients.
 Our Yelp reviews offer insight into the open communication we have with our clients.